 Nigeria isolates Lagos hospital where Ebola victim died

-LAGOS (Reuters) - The Nigerian city of Lagos shut down and quarantined on Monday a hospital where a man died of Ebola, the first recorded case of the highly infectious disease in Africa's most populous country.
+LAGOS, July 28 (Reuters) - The Nigerian city of Lagos on Monday shut down and quarantined a hospital where a man died of Ebola in the first recorded case of the highly infectious disease in Africa's most populous country.

-Patrick Sawyer, a consultant for the Liberian finance ministry aged in his 40s, collapsed on arrival at Lagos airport on July 20.
-He was put in isolation at the First Consultants Hospital in Obalende, one of the most crowded parts of a city that is home to 21 million people, and died on Friday.
+Patrick Sawyer, a consultant for the Liberian finance ministry in his 40s, collapsed on arrival at Lagos airport on July 20 and was put in isolation at the First Consultants Hospital in Obalende, one of the most crowded parts of a city that is home to 21 million people.
+He died on Friday.

 Ebola has killed 672 people across Guinea, Liberia and Sierra Leone since it was first diagnosed in February.

-The fatality rate of the current outbreak is around 60 percent although the disease can kill up to 90 percent of those who catch it.
-Highly contagious, its symptoms include vomiting, diarrhea and internal and external bleeding.
+It can kill up to 90 percent of those who catch it, although the fatality rate of the current outbreak is around 60 percent.
+Highly contagious, especially in the late stages, symptoms include vomiting, diarrhoea and internal and external bleeding.

-"WHO is sending teams to both Nigeria and Togo to do follow-up work in relation to contact tracing, in particular to contacts he may have had on board the flight," spokesman Paul Garwood said.
+"WHO is sending teams to both Nigeria and Togo to do follow up work in relation to contact tracing, in particular to contacts he may have had on board the flight," WHO spokesman Paul Garwood said.

 The WHO said that in the past week, its regional director for Africa, Luis Sambo, had been on a fact finding mission to Guinea, Liberia and Sierra Leone, which have 1,201 confirmed, suspected and probable cases between them.